Bearing

 , where is the number of vertices that are end-vertices of the edges in ;

-For networks in
+For frameworks in

 Theorem 2